duerreggernethchie/cost-analyzer-ilv/_posts/Requirements/2020-07-10-Requirements Engineering.md

 ## Business Goals of the Software

 The Cost Analyser application is able to help user track his bank account's expenditures and receivables.
 A user will get an overview of all his expenses over several bank accounts by uploading his CSV exports.
 The CSV exports are downloaded from his bank accounts.
-The tool is able to show a dashboard with an overview of all the clustered categories (or an individual category).
-The user is able to filter by date and categories.
+The tool is able to show a dashboard with an overview of all the clustered categories (or an individual category) where the use can have an overview of his expenses.
+Of course the user is also able to filter by date and categories.

 Figure 1: Draft of the dashboard shows a first PoC of the dashboard.
 Every user could have several bank accounts.
 As an example, the dashboard shows an account from Hypotirol, Sparkasse and Anglo Austrian Bank.
 Every bank account on the application shows a summary of the expenditure, receivables and balance through a line graph (line graph shows only last 3 to 6 months).
 However, if the user will click either button expenditure, receivable, the user has the chance to see a daily, monthly and yearly overview.
-And the graph next to it shows the cluster of categories (for expenditure for example: shelter, food, clothing, USAW).
+And the graph next to it shows the cluster of categories (for expenditure for example: shelter, food, clothing, USW).
 The very left graph shows the user's total balance of all his bank accounts.

 ![dashboard](/cost-analyzer-ilv/images/bank_dashboard.JPG)

-Figure 1: Sample Dashboard